alibaba/tsar/README.md

 ````

 You can modify the register()、read() and set() functions in mod_lua_test.lua as you need.
-Then run `make;make install` to install your module and run `tsar --lua_yourmodname` to see the output.
+Then run `make install` to install your module and run `tsar --lua_yourmodname` to see the output.

 More
 ----